 If a browser is involved, the user will see the URL and be able to validate the TLS certificate if in doubt.
 Let’s take a look at the two login screens again, but this time in a browser.
 You should be able to spot which one is the phishing site and which one isn’t.

-Without the browser address bar, you can easily spot the illegitimate app in your browsers address bar (right).
+You can easily spot the illegitimate app in your browsers address bar (right).

 It becomes apparent that you should train the user’s eye and opt for authentication & authorization through a trusted environment: the browser.

 The OAuth2 implicit Flow was the go-to flow for mobile apps, single page apps, and native apps.
 The IETF summarizes this flow as follows:

 The most prominent downside to this flow is that no refresh tokens may be issued.
 Every time an access token expires, the user must redo the whole authorize dance (open browser -> authenticate -> authorize) - not a great user experience.